chiranjeevi003/chiranjeevi003/README.md

 - 👋 Hi, I’m @chiranjeevi003
 - 👀 I’m interested in Python and More Python.
-- 🌱 I’m currently learning Django, Automation.
+- 🌱 I’m currently learning Python and Artificial Intelligencee.
 - 📫 How to reach me on X : @Chir_an_jeevi

 <!---